 The good news is that:

-- Reiki is still working if you fall asleep during your treatment
+- Reiki is still effective if you fall asleep during your treatment

 - you don’t have to meditate to receive or practice Reiki

-- Reiki is easier to practice than meditation.
+- Reiki has similiar benefits to meditation but is easier to practice

 If you’re receiving Reiki to: